What is WalletConnect?(And How to Use It)

 The key is sent directly to the wallet from the dApp.
 Whether users scan through the QR code or choose deep linking with a desktop wallet, there are no intermediaries.

-While information between the two is handled by a public bridge server, the server does not receive the key needed to decrypt the information.
-Furthermore, developers can choose to host their own bridge servers for full protection.
+While a public bridge server handles information between the two, the server does not receive the key needed to decrypt the information.
+Furthermore, developers can host their bridge servers for full protection.

-Inside the QR code is WalletConnect’s URI scheme, which is shown below, along with a table that explains what the variables represent.
+Inside the QR code is WalletConnect’s URI scheme, shown below, along with a table that explains what the variables represent.

 You can find WalletConnect’s codebase on the WalletConnect Github.

-When developers stop self-hosting nodes and switch to Alchemy Supernode, they’re taking advantage of the most widely used API for node management.
+When developers stop self-hosting nodes and switch to Alchemy Supernode, they take advantage of the most widely used API for node management.
 Supernode provides a powerful suite of analytics and developer tools, which can speed up the debugging process and provide simple API calls for important requests.

 Explore the suite of products that support over $100 billion in transactions and some of the most popular dApps like OpenSea and NBA Top Shot at Alchemy.com.

 Want more?
-Learn how API3 is using Alchemy in a variety of ways, including powering WalletConnect integration on their DAO dashboard.
+Learn how API3 uses Alchemy in various ways, including powering WalletConnect integration on their DAO dashboard.